Network Commands Basics: Checking Connectivity with ip and ifconfig

 How do you check the routing table?

-Run ip route to see the default gateway and route table.
+Run ip route to see the default gateway and the route table.
 Even with a correct IP, no gateway means no outbound traffic.
 This is the classic check when the LAN works but the internet does not.

 $ ip route